Seokguram Grotto, South Korea

 British nationals teaching English in South Korea have sometimes found living and working conditions to be below their expectation or have had difficulties getting the correct visas and residence permits.
 Some also report more serious problems such as breach of contract, confiscation of passport, payment being withheld and inadequate insurance.

 Check all terms and conditions of your employment carefully.
 If possible, speak to other teachers from the place where you plan to work before accepting any offer.
-If you are in South Korea and in need of assistance, you should contact British Embassy in Seoul.
+If you are in South Korea and in need of assistance, you should contact the British Embassy in Seoul.

-Vaccination requirements
+Vaccine requirements

 Customs rules